How to Open a Grocery Store: Business Plan, Budget & Legal Steps

 Local SEO and Google Business Profile

 Register your store on Google Business with accurate details, photos, and hours.
-Use local SEO keywords like “grocery store near me” in your business directory listings to boost visibility online.
+Use local search engine optimization (SEO) keywords like “grocery store near me” in your business directory listings to boost visibility online.

 Grand Opening Checklist